hydpy-dev/hydpy/hydpy/docs/rst/submodel_interfaces.rst

 This subsection lists all currently available submodel interfaces.
 We hope this information to be relevant only for framework and model developers.
-Users should be able to easier query the information about possible couplings between main models and submodels via submodel graphs.
+Users should be able to more easily query the information about possible couplings between main models and submodels via submodel graphs.
 See, for example, the "complete" submodel graph, available in the :ref:`model_overview` section, which covers all user-relevant models.